francoisromain/postcss-grid-system/README.md

 `structure: row`

-Rows have a negative right margin and are intended to contain either a _bloc_ or a _blob_ element.
+Rows are intended to contain either a _bloc_ or a _blob_ element.
+They have a negative right margin.

 ``` css